Learn About Mold, Black Mold and Mycotoxins:

 Mold lives on decaying matter and whatever else can be found, including wallpaper paste, drywall, and paint.
-Because it digests, it has biological processes similar to animals.
-It therefore emits metabolic wastes in the form of noxious odors that can be musty or acrid-mycotoxins.
+Because it digests matter, it has biological processes similar to other living animals.
+It therefore emits metabolic waste in the form of noxious odors that can be musty or acrid-mycotoxins.

-Molds are usually not a problem indoors, unless the spores become wet, settle on a fuel source such as paper, cloth or wood and begin growing.
+Molds are usually not a problem indoors, unless the spores become wet, settle on a food source such as paper, cloth or wood and begin growing.
 This is when molds have the potential to cause health problems.
 Molds produce allergens, irritants, and in some cases, potentially toxic substances called Mycotoxins.
-Mycotoxins are the gas-like poisons of which there are over 400 different types.
-When inhaled or ingested over time, they are capable of destroying virtually every organ system in man and animals.
+Mycotoxins are the gas-like poisons of molds—there are over 400 different types.
+When inhaled or ingested over time, mycotoxins are capable of destroying virtually every organ system in man and animals.

 Inhaling or touching mold or mold spores causes allergic reactions in sensitive individuals.
 Reactions are common.
 They can be immediate or delayed.
-The allergic responses include hay fever type symptoms, such as sneezing, runny nose, red eyes, and skin rash know as Dermatitis.
+Allergic responses to molds include hay fever-type symptoms, such as sneezing, runny nose, red eyes, and skin rash know as Dermatitis.

 Reactions are also caused internally when the body is invaded by mold spores.
 White blood cells destroy the fungi by releasing major basic proteins.
 Those proteins will also destroy the tissue surrounding the antigen.
-In the sinuses this causes a pitting of tissue that collects bacteria which is the source of sinus infections.
+In the sinuses, this causes a pitting of tissue that then collects bacteria and creates sinus infections.